IvanMathy/Boop/Boop/Documentation/Readme.md

 Boop is pretty easy to use: Open it, paste some text, run some scripts, optionally copy the text out.

-To run scripts, simply open the script picker by pressing `⌘+B` or in the top menu under `Scripts > Open Picker`.
+To run scripts, simply open the script picker by pressing `⌘B` or in the top menu under `Scripts > Open Picker`.

 From the script picker, start typing to search for a script.
 You can then press `Enter ⏎` to pick the first script, or use the arrow keys to select another one.

+You can run the last script again by pressing `⇧⌘B` or from the option in the scripts menu.

+If you are developing scripts, you can reload all the script by pressing `⇧⌘R` or  from the script menu as well.

 ## Questions